 A2: Ankle sprain

-Q3: What is known as the study that uses principles of physics to quantitatively study how forces interact within the body?
+Q3: What is known as the study that uses physics principles to study how forces interact within the body quantitatively?

 Q4: Torque is a force that…